Paluma Dam Good

 Parking: Please park in an orderly fashion around the village green or along the main road.

-You can also stay at the Paluma Environmental Education Centre.
-The school camp has dorms with bunk beds.
+Paluma Environmental Education Centre: dorm style accommodation with bunk beds.
 You need to bring a sleeping bag and pillow.

 Categories: Male & Female